Please ensure Javascript is enabled for purposes of accessibility The Antrim Gypsum Project Skip to main content

 Provincial Environmental Assessment

-Read the Environmental Assessment Registration Document here.
+The Environmental Assessment Registration Document can be found here.

 A group in safety gear looking at a gypsum mine